Zechariah 14 Fulfilled–including the splitting of the Mount of Olives!

 In Ezekiel 43:4, the prophet sees the LORD of hosts entering the Temple through the gate facing east.
 The LORD then speaks to the prophet instructing him to lock the eastern gate so that no one can pass through it except the prince himself.
 In these verses Jesus, the prince of the heavenly host, passes over the Mount of Olives east of Jerusalem.
 Is Jesus on the Mt. of Olives because he is about to enter the eastern gate of the Temple?

 While describing several miraculous signs which had immediately preceded the war with Rome, Josephus says:

-What transpired within the temple seemingly after the eastern gate had opened is described in vs. 6 and 7.
-It is interesting to note that this event is said to have occurred exactly twelve hours after Jesus had breathed his last on the cross.
-But before describing this miracle and how it relates to the crucifixion, the prophet is given a glimpse of another mysterious specter also seen over the skies of Judea in A.D.
+What transpired within the Temple seemingly after the eastern gate had opened is described in vs. 6 and 7.
+It is interesting to note that this event is said to have occurred exactly twelve hours after Jesus breathed His last on the cross.11 But before describing this miracle and how it relates to the crucifixion, the prophet is given a glimpse of another mysterious specter also seen over the skies of Judea in A.D.
 66.

 Then the LORD my God will come, and all the holy ones with him.